ShpeeBot/ShpeeBot-8/README.md

 ### Invite Public Bot

-Invite Shpee by DankZone through the Shpee website! <https://shpee.dankzone.xyz/>.
+~~Invite Shpee by DankZone through the Shpee website! <https://shpee.dankzone.xyz/>.~~

-Bot offline?
-Check the [DankZone status page](https://status.dankzone.xyz/) for real-time status monitoring to see if the bot is offline.
-If the bot really is offline, we'll be working on it ASAP to get the bot online again.

-**Hosting a bot 24/7 costs money ya know?**

-If you are using our public bot, please seriously consider donating to us at <https://donorbox.org/dankzone>.
-Even if you aren't using our public bot, donating ensures that we continue to update the bot and fix issues.
+The public bot is not currently maintained as I focus on making Shpee version 9.

 ### Customisable
 Shpee has a web dashboard so you can change the settings to your server's needs!
 Check out the dashboard at <https://shpee.dankzone.xyz/>.